selforganising/foundersandcoders/_includes/faq.md

 *Founders & Coders* is a community of freelance developers who love building great software.
 We run a free coding school, too.

 **What is the aim of the coding courses you run?**
-To give students sufficient skills in web development to seek freelance projects, to find employment, or to work on their own web-based startup.
+To give students sufficient skills in web development to join our community of freelancers, to find employment, or to work on their own web-based startup.

 **What will I learn?**
 You will learn how to create software and build web applications using *JavaScript*, *Node.js*, and a wide variety of libaries and tools.